drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 ## Section 1: Overview
 ### Science Goal

 As low-mass stars evolve into red-giant stars, there comes a brief phase during their post-main-sequence evolution where two interesting phenomena are observed.
-First, there is the simultaneous contraction of the core and the expansion of the envelope, known as the *mirror phenomenon*.
+First, there is the simultaneous contraction of the core and the expansion of the envelope, known as the *mirror principle*.
 Next, there occurs a zig-zag in the evolutionary track called the *Red Giant Branch Bump (RGB bump)* where the trend for increasing luminosity is reversed, see Fig.1:

 ![Fig.1](https://github.com/drsusmitadas/mesalabs-day4-lab1/blob/main/static/thursday/staa176fig1.jpeg)

 *Fig.1: Herzsprung–Russell (H–R) diagram of a $`1M_{\odot}`$ track with solar composition computed with MESA.
-The inset shows a zoom of the red giant branch bump (RGBB).
+The inset shows a zoom of the red giant branch bump (RGB bump).
 Figure from Hekker et al. (2020).*

 In this minilab, you will investigate the underlying microphysics that drives these phenomena  using MESA and thereby reproduce the work of [Hekker et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.5940H/abstract).